 The ice-breaker lines in this article aren’t meant to be a bunch of passive-aggressive arrows in your quiver.
 Rather, they’re ways to mention key factors that should weigh on financial decision making.
 Most of us respond better to stories about others than accusations about our own choices.
 Keep these ideas in mind as you’re heading over the river and through the woods this Festivus season!

-Winged Wealth Management and Financial Planning LLC (WWMFP) is a registered investment advisor offering advisory services in the State of Florida and in other jurisdictions where exempted.
+Winged Wealth Management and Financial Planning LLC (WWMFP) is a registered investment advisor offering advisory services in the State of Florida and Texas and in other jurisdictions where exempted.
 Registration does not imply a certain level of skill or training.

 This communication is for informational purposes only and is not intended as tax, accounting or legal advice, as an offer or solicitation of an offer to buy or sell, or as an endorsement of any company, security, fund, or other securities or non-securities offering.
 This communication should not be relied upon as the sole factor in an investment making decision.

 Past performance is no indication of future results.
 Investment in securities involves significant risk and has the potential for partial or complete loss of funds invested.
 It should not be assumed that any recommendations made will be profitable or equal the performance noted in this publication.